Intro to Navigation

 Safe Args Plugin

 When we needs to pass parameters from one fragment to another.
 To prevent bugs in these transactions and make them type-safe, we use a Gradle plugin called Safe Args.
-The plugin generates NavDirection class, and we could use these classes to pass parameters.
+The plugin generates NavDirection

-We used a Bundle to pass data from fragment A to fragment B in the past.
+to pass data from fragment A to fragment B in the past.
 These lead two kinds of errors:

-• Type mis-match error.
-For example, if Fragment A sends a String but Fragment requests an Integer from Bundle, the request returns the default value of integer is 0.
+- Type mis-match error.
+For example, if Fragment A sends a String but Fragment requests an Integer from

-• Missing key errors.
-If fragment B requests an argument that isn’t set in the bundle, the operation return null.
+, the request returns the default value of integer is 0. - Missing key errors.
+If fragment B requests an argument that isn’t set in the bundle, the operation return

 All above errors might make app misbehave or crash in runtime, but we can use Safe Argu to catch these errors in compile time, Safe Args is a Gradle plugin that generates code and classes that help to detect errors at compile-time that might not otherwise be surfaced until the app runs.